Rhinitis (HaY fever) Overview

 Videos: Choosing Wisely »

-Rhinitis Treatment & Management
+Rhinitis (Hay Fever) Treatment & Management

 Once specific allergens are diagnosed, your allergist / immunologist will work with you to develop a plan to avoid allergens that trigger your symptoms.
 For example, if you are allergic to dust mites or indoor mold, you will want to take steps to reduce these allergens in your house as much as possible.